Bombino (musician): International career, and return home

 The success of Agadez attracted many musical stars to Bombino including Dan Auerbach of The Black Keys.
 In June 2012, Auerbach began producing Bombino's second international solo album titled Nomad.
 Nomad was released by Nonesuch Records on April 2, 2013 and debuted at number one on the iTunes World Chart and Billboard World Chart.
+The album garnered him acclaim as a "virtuoso".
 In the meantime, war broke out again in Mali, and a few months after that Bombino and Tinariwen played a show in Paris, where they confirmed the idea of their music as essentially rebellious.
 Bombino began a concert tour of the United States in May 2013.
 The tour includes appearances at major music festivals, including Bonnaroo and The Newport Folk Festival.
 In 2013, Bombino was also invited to open for Robert Plant, Amadou & Mariam and Gogol Bordello.

 On April 1, 2016, Bombino released Azel.
 It was produced by David Longstreth of Dirty Projectors Pitchfork's Andy Beta notes that the record "features a sublime iteration of desert blues that's both authentic and ambitious."

 For his sixth studio album, Deran, Bombino recorded in Casablanca at Studio HIBA, a recording studio owned by the king of Morocco.
 In May 2018, ahead of the album's release, the music blog, Noisey, called Bombino "the World's Best Guitarist™."
 Then, on the day before Deran's release, Bombino was dubbed "the Sultan of Shred" by The New York Times, a nickname that was then adopted by several news outlets around the world.
-Deran was officially released on May 18, 2018, and was received with wide-spread acclaim for both its musicality and its embracement of culture and heritage.
+Deran was officially released on May 18, 2018, and was received with widespread acclaim for both its musicality and its embracement of culture and heritage.
 Jason Heller of NPR wrote that Bombino's performance on the album "speaks and breathes across centuries."
 Deran was nominated in the category of Best World Music Album at the 61st Annual Grammy Awards.
 Bombino is the first Nigerien artist to be nominated for a Grammy award.

+In 2021, Bombino released Live in Amsterdam, and in 2023, he released Sahel, both on Partisan Records.